ourcodingclub/ourcodingclub.github.io/_posts/2000-01-01-data-manip-intro.md

 <center> <img src="{{ site.baseurl }}/img/emni-annual.jpeg" alt="Img" style="width: 600px;"/> </center>
 <center> Annual growth of <i>Empetrum hermaphroditum</i>. </center>

-From looking at the boxplot, there is a fairly big overlap between the annual growth in each year.
+From looking at the boxplot, there is a fairly big overlap between the annual growth in each year - nothing special to see.
 (Don't worry, we'll learn to make much prettier and interesting graphs in our <a href="https://ourcodingclub.github.io/2017/01/29/datavis.html" target="_blank">data visualisation</a> tutorials.)

 <a name="dplyr"></a>